INTERNATIONAL ORDERS

 An educational advertisement (with a tad of humor) by Dan Welden

 I use the Solarplate Brushes because they are the most efficient way of inking non traditional surfaces.
 Since printmaking can consist of a wide variety of materials, techniques, and textures, printmakers are unique inventors and discoverers that adapt the best ways to be creative and productive.
 Unlike ordinary and standard inking techniques of carding, daubing, and rolling a plate, the right brush has the ability to penetrate more efficiently in certain surfaces.
-The brush is not meant to replace tradition.
-However, it can enhance and broaden the experience.
+The brush is not meant to replace tradition; it can enhance and broaden the experience.
 Using the brush rather than a card can allow you to scratch your nose while inking.

 WARNING: if you decide to use the Solarplate brush for exfoliating your skin, make sure there is no residual ink on it.